MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 1. Make sure **Control Options** **Enabled** and **Always run** are both selected.

-This build step runs the unit tests in the Pester script we looked at earlier, and stores the results in the
+This build step runs the unit tests in the Pester script we looked at earlier, and stores the results in the `InfraDNS/Tests/Results/*.xml` folder.

 ### Copy Files

 1. Add each of the following lines to **Contents**:

     ```
     initiate.ps1